Does Takeover Activity Cause Managerial Discipline? Evidence From International M&A Laws

 Southern Methodist University (SMU) - Edwin L. Cox School of Business

-The staggered initiation of takeover act across countries offers a natural experiment to examine the causal effects of the market for corporate control on managerial discipline.
-The passage of M&A laws increased the threat of takeover, causing a significant increase in the level of M&A activity.
-Exploiting this exogenous source of variation in the threat of takeover, we show that the propensity to replace poorly performing CEOs increases following the enactment of M&A laws.
-Taking advantage of differences in legal protection and firm-level internal governance as a second source of variation, we also show that this increased sensitivity of CEO turnover to performance depends on availability of internal governance mechanisms as substitutes.
-Managerial discipline is positively related to the threat of takeover in countries where internal firm level governance mechanisms are weakest.
+This paper examines the impact of the market for corporate control on managerial discipline around the world.
+Exploiting an exogenous source of variation in the threat of takeover arising from the staggered initiation of takeover laws across countries, we show that the propensity to replace poorly performing CEOs increases following the enactment of M&A laws.
+Taking advantage of differences in legal protection as a second source of variation, we find that this increased sensitivity of CEO turnover to performance depends on availability of internal governance mechanisms as substitutes.
+Finally, we show that following the passage of takeover laws, poorly performing firms experience more frequent takeovers and increases in foreign institutional ownership, suggesting these are two of the mechanisms behind the improvement in corporate governance.

 Keywords: threat of takeover, managerial discipline, mergers and acquisitions laws, corporate control